tmtxt/tmtxt.github.com/_drafts/2018-02-22-basic-logging-monitoring-in-microservices-1.md

 ---

 One of the biggest difficulties when working with Microservices (or with other Distributed systems) is to debug if any problems occur.
-It is because the business is divided into several small places.
+It is because the business logic is divided into several small places.
 The code bug in one service can result in a cascading series of issues in many related services.
 Tracing which service is the root cause of the issue is always a challenging mission.
 By implementing a good Logging solution, you can reduce the time it takes to discover the bug.
 It also